cariad/gorando/README.md

 ## Constants

-`LowerAlphabet` is a string containing all the characters in the English alphabet in lower-case form.
+`LowerAlpha` is a string containing all the characters in the English alphabet in lower-case form.

-`UpperAlphabet` is a string containing all the characters in the English alphabet in upper-case form.
+`UpperAlpha` is a string containing all the characters in the English alphabet in upper-case form.

 `Digits` is a string containing all the base-10 digits.